PHPirates/django-template/readme.md

 * Go to Settings - Tools - SSH Terminal and select the server as Deployment server.
 * You should now be able to ssh into your server with Tools - Start SSH Session (assigning a shortcut to this is a good idea).

-* If needed point your (sub)domain to the ip address of your server, probably in the settings of your hosting provider.
+* If needed point your (sub)domain to the ip address of your server, probably in the settings of the provider where you registered the domains.
+This can take a few hours to take effect.

 * Install the packages we need with `sudo apt-get install python3-pip python3-dev libpq-dev postgresql postgresql-contrib nginx`.